 Businesses must have a market-ready regulated digital health product; CE marking (where relevant).
 We are looking for products that address a clearly defined health and care challenge, for example those given by NHS England in its Five Year Forward View and recent Next Steps publication.
 In working through your application as a partnership, we expect businesses to work with the NHS to articulate what the hypothesis for their project is and describe how the product(s) will work to address this.
 If your final partnership application is successful, any apps may be required to go through the NHS digital assessment process if they have not already done so.

 Are digital solutions which are already being used or tested in the NHS eligible for the programme?

 Yes, we welcome digital health products already in use in the NHS, provided that the final proposal submitted to us is for an innovation that brings together a new combination of products and / or processes.

 ‘Combinatorial’ means new combinations of products – or processes (that is, care pathway redesign).
 We would expect the digital products to work in combination with other products in the partnership, as well as innovations in service delivery; producing better outcomes for patients at the same or lower cost.
 To note: it is not necessary to combine products if this does not make sense to your proposed innovation.

-What role do the Academic Health Science Networks (AHSNs) play in the Test Beds programme?
+What role do the Heath Innovation Networks play in the Test Beds programme?

-During the matchmaking phase, our Academic Health Science Network (AHSN) partners will bring together potential NHS-business partnerships; pairing NHS organisations facing particular health and care challenges with businesses that can provide digital products to tackle these challenges at Collaboration Events, described further under Collaboration Events.
+During the matchmaking phase, our Heath Innovation Network partners will bring together potential NHS-business partnerships; pairing NHS organisations facing particular health and care challenges with businesses that can provide digital products to tackle these challenges at Collaboration Events.

-Once these partnerships are formed and the full competition opens on 16 April, the AHSNs will work with support the NHS-business partnership to develop a high-quality final application for submission to the national Test Bed team.
+Once these partnerships are formed and the full competition opens on 16 April, the Heath Innovation Networks will work with support the NHS-business partnership to develop a high-quality final application for submission to the national Test Bed team.